 I also recommend choosing a spot to enjoy the sunset.
 Bring some wine and snacks and watch the sun go down.
 We chose to do that at Balanced Rock.

-On the third day of your Moab itinerary, start the day early so you can catch the sunrise over the Colorado River at Dead Horse Point State Park.
+The third day of your Moab itinerary starts early, so you can catch the sunrise over the Colorado River at Dead Horse Point State Park.
 Check ahead so see when the sun is rising and plan to be there 20 – 30 minutes beforehand.
 Dress warmly as desert mornings are cold.
 Allow 40 minutes to drive the 30 miles.

-Day 4: Head to the Needles District of Canyonlands National Park
+Day 4 on your Moab trip – Head to the Needles District of Canyonlands National Park

 Allow a full day to explore the Needles District of Canyonlands National Park.
 Its 74 miles southwest of Moab so it will take you about 1 hour and 20 minutes to drive it.
 Before you leave Moab stock up on cold drinks and lunch supplies.